duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 ## Step 2: Create a directory

 Every Fathead has a directory under share/ that contains all files except the one we just created.
-The name of the directory does not need to be the same as the name of the Perl package, but it should be closely related.
-We'll use `share/hello_world/`.
+The name of the directory must be the name of the Perl module converted to [snake case](https://en.wikipedia.org/wiki/Snake_case).
+For this tutorial, we'll use `share/hello_world/`.

 ## Step 3: Write the fetch.sh script